 Artificial intelligence (AI) has moved from the realm of science fiction into everyday reality.
-While no machine can match human intelligence (at least not yet), advancements in this developing technology have made it user friendly and powerful enough for commercial use.
-AI now supports marketing, customer service, and business analysis in many industries, including outbound sales.
+While no machine can match human intelligence (at least not yet), advancements in this developing technology have made it user-friendly and powerful enough for commercial use.
+AI supports workforce optimization through marketing, customer service, and business analysis in many industries, including outbound sales.
 But contact centers aren’t exactly new to the trend.
-They’ve dabbled in AI since its earliest developments.
+They’ve dabbled in finding an AI solution since its earliest developments.

 Looking back: The evolution of AI for contact centers

 The first call center emerged in 1957, shortly after researchers initiated the study of AI.
-Early work on AI produced automated machines, and call centers have been using automation almost from the beginning.
+Early work on AI produced automated machines, and call centers have been using automation to optimize not only workflow, but also the customer experience from the beginning.

 In fact, intelligent, algorithm-driven technology arguably launched the call center industry: automatic call distribution (ACD) replaced manual switchboard operators in the 1960s, and modernized versions remain a staple.
 Another essential call center technology, interactive voice response (IVR), brought human–machine interaction to customer service way back in the 1970s.

 Contact center technologies have overlapped with advancements in artificial intelligence for decades, and they continue to do so.
-That makes AI call center trends important to watch for clues to the future of outbound sales.
+That makes call center AI solutions important to watch for clues to the future of outbound sales.

 Looking forward: 4 pioneering trends in AI for contact centers